 - The review process is competitive and based on financial need and academic/other reasons for language study.

-- Students who accept a FLAS award are not eligible to also receive a Half or Full Fee Remission.
+- Students who accept a FLAS award are not eligible for a SASLI Fee Remission.

-- To receive the Half/Full Fee Remission, you will sign and submit an acceptance form indicating that your funding situation does not conflict with the rules set forth by SASLI.
-Please submit the form to ensure the Fee Remission is not canceled.
+- To receive a Fee Remission, you will sign and submit an acceptance form indicating that your funding situation does not conflict with the rules set forth by SASLI.

-- If you accept a Half or Full Fee Remission, your application will not be considered for the $1000 Fee Remission.
+- If you accept a SASLI Fee Remission, your application will not be considered for the $1000 Fee Remission.
 These awards cannot be combined.
+However, you may combine a SASLI Fee Remission with a WISLI Scholarship.

 - Leaving the program early may result in being required to pay back some or all of the fee remission.

-- Statement of purpose uploaded into the online application form – One-page maximum that addresses: A clear academic or another rationale for attending SASLI, how your attendance at SASLI will help you with your career, personal, or academic goals, and how you plan to continue your language study after SASLI.
+- Statement of purpose uploaded into the online application form – One-page maximum that addresses how your participation at SASLI will help you with your career, personal, or academic goals and how you plan to continue your language study after the program.
 You may submit the same statement of purpose as you did for the general SASLI application.

-- Statement of financial need uploaded into the online application form – One-page maximum that addresses: a summary of major sources of income for academic study, the financial support needed to participate in SASLI, and other circumstances that demonstrate your need for support.
+- Statement of financial need uploaded into the online application form – One-page maximum that addresses a summary of major sources of income for academic study, the financial support needed for SASLI, and other circumstances that demonstrate your need for support.

 There is no fixed deadline for the $1000 Fee Remission, as it is part of the SASLI general application process.